Imágenes de páginas

 Third, it thinks that all its recent policy will give a prodigious boom to its industry.

 Now, however, with the recent great fall in the value of the mark, the German banks can no longer finance German industries in their necessary purchases of raw materials.
-If there is no upward turn in the situation, there will
+If there is no pward turn in the situation, there will

 be an army of the unemployed.
 Then many stores and shops will close for want of custom.
 A comparatively small quantity of foodstuffs, if any, will be ordered from abroad.
 We may hear also of insufficient crops in Germany.
 There may even be some starvation.

-Can the present Government withstand such a crisis?
+Can the present Government with stand such a crisis?
 Suppose it cannot and is overthrown?
 What kind of a government would succeed it?
 A monarchist and reactionary Government?
 Or a communist-bolshevist affair?
 Either would menace not only the execution of the Versailles Treaty but also the actual peace of Europe infinitely more than does the present Government -which should be upheld wherever possible.

-Certainly no nation of the Entente wants Germany to escape the punishment she merits for her culpability in starting the World War.
+Certainly no nation of the Entente wants Germany to escape the punish ment she merits for her culpability in starting the World War.
 But no country wants to reduce Germany to economic or political impotence.
 If any country wanted to bring about Germany's ruin, it would only have to allow those great German industrialists who have been exploiting the people to go on lowering the value of the mark; or to permit the conspirators, whether monarchists or bolshevists, to continue their daily and nightly work of trying to destroy the present republican régime.
 No, the Entente is not acting that way.
 Nor is France in particular.

 II-FRANCE